WPChill/strong-testimonials/readme.txt

 On the notification email, you can now edit the subject line, the message, and the "From" name and email address.

 = 1.13.4 =
-Fix conflict with Spacious theme.
+Fixed conflict with Spacious theme.

 = 1.13.3 =
-Fix conflict with iThemes Exchange plugin.
+Fixed conflict with iThemes Exchange plugin.

 = 1.13.2 =
 Minor fixes.
 Updated translation files.